 Our team of experts and advisors spans the globe.

-CEO & Founder, Diplomatic Courier; Founder & Host of the Global Talent Summit
+CEO & Publisher, Diplomatic Courier; Founder & Host, Global Talent Summit

 Social Media Director, The Diplomatic Courier